Rackover/TrackMasters.Wiki/home/create-ais.md

 This section covers the way CPU works by default and how you can modify it to add new behaviours.

 # The way it works
-TrackMasters bots' behaviour is defined in `Lua`, a simple and accessible programming language.
+TrackMasters bots' behaviour is written in **Lua**, a simple and accessible programming language.
 You can learn more about Lua [here.](https://www.lua.org/pil/1.html)
 All bots exactly in the same way, by following the instructions taken from the **first .LUA file found** in the `AI` folder.

 By default, that AI folder is the one from the soft data path, and that file is `AI/DEFAULT.LUA`.